1. Before you begin

 Changes made through the Firestore Database page now reflect in the web app in real time.

-- Create a commit with commit message "Listen for realtime restaurant updates" and push it to your GitHub repository.
+- Create a commit with the commit message "Listen for realtime restaurant updates" and push it to your GitHub repository.

-- Open the App Hosting page in the Firebase console and wait for your new rollout to complete.
+git add . git commit -m "Listen for realtime restaurant updates" git push - Open the App Hosting page in the Firebase console and wait for your new rollout to complete.

-- In the web app, select > Add sample restaurants.
+> Add sample restaurants.
 If your snapshot function is implemented correctly, the restaurants appear in real-time without a page refresh.

 8. Save user-submitted reviews from the web app